-Computer graphics is used to create images: Raster images or Vector images.
+Computer graphics are used to create images: Raster images or vector images.
 If you zoom a Raster image, you will find that it is made of small squares called pixels.
-Digitized photographs, artwork and non-line art images are examples of Raster compositions.
+Digitised photographs, artwork and non-line art images are examples of Raster compositions.
 The most common Raster formats are GIF, JPEG, TIFF, PCX and BMP files.

 All image files fall into two distinct categories: Lossy and Lossless.
-Simply put, Lossy refers to compromising image quality in exchange for a file of smaller size, whereas Lossless refers to image formats where the compression can be reversed and the original image can be got back.
-PNG and GIF files are examples of lossless format, whereas JPEG is an example of lossy format.
+Simply put, Lossy refers to compromising image quality in exchange for a file of smaller size, whereas Lossless refers to image formats where the compression can be reversed and the original image retrieved.

 Let’s take a look at the ‘big three file’ formats that are used for images on the Web.